goldstack/goldstack/docs/modules/lambda-express/about.md

-This module provides a basic Express.js server that is deployed as an AWS lambda function.
+Goldstack's Lambda Express module provides a basic Express.js server that is deployed as an AWS lambda function.